Opinion | Trump loves to create chaos. But it can come back to bite him.

 The recent primary election in Wisconsin offers a good example of those kind of unintended consequences.

-Republicans in the state essentially tried to rig the election by refusing to delay the primary because of the coronavirus pandemic, then also refusing to loosen mail voting requirements to accommodate a flood of absentee ballot requests.
+Republicans in the state essentially tried to rig the election by refusing to delay the primary because of the coronavirus pandemic, then also refusing to loosen mail-voting requirements to accommodate a flood of absentee ballot requests.
 They fought all the way to the Supreme Court, getting the five conservative justices to rule in their favor in a question over whether ballots that voters hadn’t even received by election day could be counted.

-Nearly everyone (including me) thought that Republicans had probably guaranteed themselves a victory in a vital race for a Supreme Court seat.
+Nearly everyone (including me) thought that Republicans had probably guaranteed themselves a victory in a vital race for a state supreme court seat.
 But it didn’t work out that way.
 When the votes were finally counted, it turned out that Democrats, infuriated by what Republicans were attempting to do, voted in unexpectedly large numbers, even if they had to literally risk their lives to do so in person.
 And while substantial research has found that mail voting usually helps neither party, in this case Democrats mounted an enormous organizing effort and prevailed in the votes cast by mail.

 Election day in Wisconsin was still a chaotic mess — just as Republicans intended — but that didn’t allow them to win.

-Make no mistake, it’s a betrayal of the foundations of our democracy for Trump and his party to do things like welcome foreign interference in our elections or try to make it difficult for Democratic voters to exercise their right to vote.
+Make no mistake: It’s a betrayal of the foundations of our democracy for Trump and his party to do things like welcome foreign interference in our elections or try to make it difficult for Democratic voters to exercise their right to vote.
 But nothing happens in a vacuum.
 The system is still full of actors, foreign and domestic, with their own agency and their own agendas.
-And sometimes, they may even be able to use Trump’s chaos against him.
+And sometimes, they might even be able to use Trump’s chaos against him.